OHIF/Viewers/docs/latest/essentials/getting-started.md

 2. Go under [http://localhost:8042/app/explorer.html#upload](http://localhost:8042/app/explorer.html#upload) and upload your DICOM files there

-3. After you load the data, open a new terminal tab in the `ohif-viewer` directory and install all dependency packages via NPM
+3. After you load the data, open a new terminal tab in the `ohif-viewer` directory and install all dependency packages via Yarn

   ````bash
   yarn install